Godzilla: Planet of the Monsters

 Godzilla: Planet of the Monsters (ゴジラ怪獣惑星, Gojira Kaijū Wakusei) (Note: Also known as Godzilla Part 1: Planet of the Monsters and Godzilla: Monster Planet for short) is a 2017 Japanese computer-animated kaiju film directed by Kōbun Shizuno and Hiroyuki Seshita.
 Produced by Toho Animation and Polygon Pictures, in association with Netflix, it is the 32nd film in the Godzilla franchise, the 30th Godzilla film produced by Toho, the first animated film in the franchise, and the second film in the franchise's Reiwa era.
 (Note: Japan's Reiwa era began on May 1, 2019, however, Toho considers Shin Godzilla and the anime trilogy as part of the Reiwa era.)

 Godzilla: Planet of the Monsters follows a group of human refugees who attempt to recolonize Earth 20,000 years after the planet was taken over by Godzilla.
 The film was released theatrically in Japan on November 17, 2017, and was released worldwide on Netflix on January 17, 2018.
 It was followed by two sequels, Godzilla: City on the Edge of Battle and Godzilla: The Planet Eater, both of which were released in 2018.

 Setting

 In the last summer of the 20th century, giant monsters began attacking Earth and humanity is driven to near extinction by one monster which eliminated the others: Godzilla.
 Two alien races with ulterior motives, the religious Exif (エクシフ, Ekushifu) and the technologically advanced Bilusaludo (ビルサルド, Birusarudo), came to Earth and offered their assistance against Godzilla.
-After the Bilusaludo's gambit with Mechagodzilla failed before it could be activated, both the aliens and humanity were forced to abandon Earth and emigrate to the exoplanet Tau Ceti e via the spaceship Aratrum (アラトラム号, Aratoramu-gō), while a second interstellar ark, the Oratio (オラティオ号, Oratio-gō), was sent to Kepler-452b, but disappeared under mysterious circumstances.
+After the Bilusaludo's gambit with Mechagodzilla failed before it could be activated, both the aliens and humanity were forced to abandon Earth and emigrate to the exoplanet Tau Ceti e in the Tau Ceti system located within the Constellation Cetus via the interstellar emigration ship Aratrum (アラトラム号, Aratoramu-gō), while a second interstellar emigration ship known as the Oratio (オラティオ号, Oratio-gō), was sent to Kepler-452b in the Constellation Cygnus, but disappeared under mysterious circumstances.
 20 years later, Aratrum is 11.9 light years from Earth and contains the remaining humans accompanied by Exif and Bilusaludo refugees.